Eldorado234/dynamic-backdrop/README.md

 on the `z-index` css property to move a part of the website above the backdrop.
 It instead creates multiple backdrops around the target.

 The backdrop is restricted to the host element.
-This allows to just hilight an sub-part of a specific area on the website.
+This allows to just hilight a sub-part of a specific area on the website.

 ##### Example